akka/akka/akka-docs/src/main/paradox/common/binary-compatibility-rules.md

 In addition to the special internal API marker two annotations exist in Akka and specifically address the following use cases:

- * `@ApiMayChange` – which marks APIs which are known to be not fully stable yet.
+ * @javadoc[@ApiMayChange](akka.annotation.ApiMayChange) – which marks APIs which are known to be not fully stable yet.
 Read more in @ref:[Modules marked "May Change"](may-change.md)
- * `@DoNotInherit` – which marks APIs that are designed under a closed-world assumption, and thus must not be extended outside Akka itself (or such code will risk facing binary incompatibilities).
+ * @javadoc[@DoNotInherit](akka.annotation.DoNotInherit) – which marks APIs that are designed under a closed-world assumption, and thus must not be extended outside Akka itself (or such code will risk facing binary incompatibilities).
 E.g. an interface may be marked using this annotation, and while the type is public, it is not meant for extension by user-code.
 This allows adding new methods to these interfaces without risking to break client code.
-Examples of such API are the `FlowOps` trait or the Akka HTTP domain model.
+Examples of such API are the @scaladoc[FlowOps](akka.stream.scaladsl.FlowOps) trait or the Akka HTTP domain model.

 Please note that a best-effort approach is always taken when having to change APIs and breakage is avoided as much as